Human Spaceflights

 Flight

-Launch from the Baikonur Cosmodrome; landing 200 km southwest of Kokchetav.
+Launch from the Baikonur Cosmodrome and landing 200 km southwest of Kokchetav.

-Following a one day solo flight Soyuz 21 docked with Salyut 5 on July 07, 1976.
-The docking was problematic, because of a failure of the Igla system.
+Following a one-day solo flight Soyuz 21 docked with Salyut 5 on July 07, 1976.
+The spacecraft with Boris Volynov and Vitali Zholobov aboard hard-docked with the station on July 06, 1976 after a failure of the Igla system at the last stage of the rendezvous.

 Their stay coincided with the start of the Siber military exercise in Siberia, which they observed as part of an assessment of the station’s military surveillance capabilities.
 They conducted only a few scientific experiments, including the first use of the Kristall furnace for crystal growth.
 Engineering experiments included propellant transfer system tests with implications for future operation of the freight-carrying Progress spacecraft.

-Observation of aquarium fishes in the microgravity were done too.
+Observation of aquarium fishes in the microgravity was done too.
 Solar observation and biological observation (plant growing) were carried out.
 The Kalialaun-experiment was needed for the observation of crystal grooving in space.
-Also a TV conference with pupils was held.
+Also, a TV conference with pupils was held.

 The cosmonauts boarded Soyuz 21 but as Boris Volynov tried to undock from the station, the docking latches failed to release properly.
 As he fired the jets to move the spacecraft away, the docking mechanism jammed, resulting in the Soyuz being undocked but still linked to Salyut.
 As the two spacecraft moved out of range of ground communications, the cosmonauts received only the first set of emergency procedures.
 Boris Volynov tried a second time to undock but only managed slightly to loosen the latches.
 The situation persisted for an entire orbit, 90 minutes, when the final set of emergency procedures were received and the crew finally disengaged the latches.